 Consumption of sugar-sweetened beverages is among the world’s strongest risk factors for obesity, with some studies showing up to a 60% increased risk of obesity in children for each daily serving (

 There is no reason why Vitaminwater should be any different.
 It is just another sugary beverage.

-Summary One bottle of Vitaminwater provides 50–100% of the recommended upper limit for added sugar.
-Added sugar, especially fructose, is associated with a variety of diseases and health problems.
+Summary One bottle of Vitaminwater provides 50–100% of the daily recommended limit for added sugar.
+Added sugars, especially fructose, are associated with a variety of diseases and health problems.

-All types of Vitaminwater contain B-vitamins (50–120% of the RDI) and vitamin C (50–150% of the RDI).
+All types of Vitaminwater contain B vitamins at 50–120% of the reference daily intake (RDI) and vitamin C at 50–150% of the RDI.

 When it comes to nutrition, more is not always better.

 Vitamins, minerals and antioxidants are absolutely crucial as part of a healthy diet.

 They may improve health and help prevent a range of diseases, including heart disease and cancer (